Keely Shaye Smith: Activism

 From 1995 to 2000, Smith and actor Pierce Brosnan, her future husband, worked with the Natural Resources Defense Council and the International Fund for Animal Welfare to stop a proposed salt factory from being built at Laguna San Ignacio in Baja California Sur, Mexico.
 They are committed to environmental education in the classroom for grades K-12 and sponsor long-time friend Jane Goodall's Roots & Shoots youth and humanitarian program.

 In Spring 2007, the couple also successfully fought the Cabrillo Port Liquefied Natural Gas facility which was proposed to be built off the coast in Oxnard and Malibu; the State Lands Commission eventually denied a lease to build the terminal.
 In May 2007, they donated $100,000 to help replace a playground on the island of Kauai in Hawaii.
 In 2009, Pierce Brosnan and Keely Shaye Smith visited the White House to help Representative William Delahunt of Massachusetts and Eni Faleomavaega, a delegate from American Samoa, introduce legislation to close loopholes on commercial and scientific whaling worldwide.
 In May 2009, Smith and Brosnan testified in Washington, D.C. before the Environmental Protection Agency in support of the new Climate Change Bill (known as the American Clean Energy and Security Act).

 Smith directed and produced the award-winning documentary film Poisoning Paradise about the toxic agricultural environment of Kauai.

 Personal life

 Smith met Pierce Brosnan on a beach in Mexico in 1994.
 They married at Ballintubber Abbey in County Mayo, Ireland, on August 4, 2001.
-They have two sons, Dylan, born in 1997, and Paris, born in 2001.
+They have two sons.